sjforman/sjforman.github.io/content/posts/ebikes-are-magic/index.md

 ### 6. A throttle is useful for *slow* maneuvering too

 A subtle thing, but I often find myself wanting to inch forward a bit from a standstill to get a better view or maneuver past an obstacle.
-This can be annoying on acoustic bikes and ebikes without throttles.
+This can be annoying on manual bikes and ebikes without throttles.
 You may have to shift to an easier gear or reposition the pedals to get some leverage.
 A throttle makes it easy.
 You can lightly tap on it and roll forward a few inches.
 This is a surprisingly useful ability.

 ### 7. Pairs well with public transit

 This depends on where you happen to live of course, but in the Bay Area, BART-plus-ebike works really well.
 A remarkable turnabout, since bikes on BART were completely banned [until 2013](https://www.bart.gov/news/articles/2013/news20131024).
-And the new generation train cars have very functional rails to strap them to (the original [pincer-type racks](https://sfbike.org/wp-content/uploads/2019/05/BARTbikerack_800px.jpg) worked very poorly and have fortunately been abandoned).
-More recently, the pointless rule against taking them on escalators [was repealed](https://www.bart.gov/guide/bikes/bikeRules).
+And the new generation train cars have very functional rails to secure them.{{< ref "2" >}} More recently, the pointless rule against taking them on escalators [was repealed](https://www.bart.gov/guide/bikes/bikeRules).
 So you can usually avoid the slow and often malodorous elevators.
 My bike even has a walk-assist option that spins the motor at low RPM, that I can use to roll the bike up the rail on the sides of some stairwells, or even in a pinch (if somewhat clunkily) up the stairs.

 ### 8. Integrated lights are a major convenience